7 Best WordPress Hosting in 2024 to Host any WordPress Sites

 Some might be surprised because we don’t recommend big names like HostGator, Bluehost, SiteGround etc. We have data-driven reasons to avoid them for most user needs.

-HostGator: This is the slowest host among all the 15+ hosts we’ve tested so far.
+HostGator: This is the slowest host among all the 15+ hosts we’ve tested.
 Be it TTFB, uptime, or load handling, they come last in performance.

-Bluehost: The company has been showing some performance improvements in recent times (we have got better TTFB and uptime in 2023 compared to 2020-2022 data), but it’s not adequate as we have shown good providers on our list.
+Bluehost: The company has been showing some performance improvements recently (we have got better TTFB and uptime in 2023 compared to 2020-2022 data), but it’s not adequate as we have shown good providers on our list.

 ChemiCloud: It comes with powerful tech stacks and looks impressive on paper.
 But we are testing their starter plan, and their uptime is worrisome (99.85%).
 They also struggle with TTFB and load tests.